dayan888/springdemo_k8s/README.md

 kubectl apply -f deploy/lb/ingress.yaml
 ```

 After created, copy EXTERNAL IP of ingress and do the following command.
+It takes long time for EXTERNAL IP to be shown.

 ```
 curl -i https://{INGRESS_IP} -H "Host: sbdemo.example.com" --insecure